 Shopping for the right vehicle can take time.
 So we’ve identified the four best hybrids for towing RV campers.
 Let’s take a look at models from three top-rated manufacturers.

-About: The 2021 Ford F-150 Hybrid has a 3.5L PowerBoost™ full hybrid V6 engine.
+About: When it comes to towing with a hybrid the Ford F-150 Hybrid offers some of the best capacity with its max tow package.
+The truck has a 3.5L PowerBoost™ full hybrid V6 engine.
 If you choose a model with the Max Trailer Tow Package, this hybrid can tow up to 12,700 lbs.
-Meaning, it could potentially tow a travel trailer, teardrop, pop-up camper, or lightweight fifth wheel.

 The F150 Hybrid is an incredibly well-rounded vehicle with features of both a work vehicle and an around-town car.
 One of our favorite options built into this vehicle is the optional power outlets in the bed eliminating the need for a generator while camping or on the job site.